amitdey1987/cooking/theory/indian/README.md

 4. Shallow - Not Onion.
 Sweeter.
 Used for south-indian and south-east-asian curry.
 ## Flavor
 1. Mechanical Damage - Mince > Slice across bulb > Slice along bulb.
+## Stages of heating
+1. Sweating - Slightly wilted.
+Still crunchy.
+2. Translucent - Fully wilted.
+No Crunch.
+Milder taste, suitable for korma.
+3. Light Browning - Maillard reaction.
+Suitable for stronger curry like tikka masala.
+4. Golden Brown - Must babysit can burn.
+Suitable for roghan josh, bhuna.
+5. Caramelization - Low and slow.
+Slighlty sweet.
+Put on bread or in gujrati dishes.